How To Build Thought Leadership with Social Media Marketing Automation?

 Oh yes, you need it all if you want to shine on social media as a thought leader.

-Looks like a lot, but I am going to tell how to automate everything in advance for a month.
+Looks like a lot, but I am going to tell you how to automate everything in advance for a month.

 Automate Content Creation on Social Media

 First of all, I would suggest you swear by creating at least 1 long-form article in a week.
 From there onwards, you would be able to create other forms of content.
 This is called content distribution.
 To save time, you can hire a writer for the blog.
-Instruct a graphic designer to convert the article in different visual and audio forms.
+Instruct a graphic designer to convert the article into different visual and audio forms.

 Note: You don’t need to convert the whole article.
 Select some impressive chunks from the article and transfer them into visual form.